Abhiswain97/LibtorchDemo/README.md

 ## How to use (Windows)

 1. Download libtorch from: [here](https://download.pytorch.org/libtorch/cpu/libtorch-win-shared-with-deps-debug-1.8.1%2Bcpu.zip)
 2. Unzip it.
-This is the libtorch path.
+Inside it is the libtorch folder.
+This is your path to libtorch
 3. Clone this repo:

    ```
    git clone https://github.com/Abhiswain97/LibtorchDemo.git
    cd LibtorchDemo
    ```
-4. For Windows your CMakeLists.txt should contain:
+4. For Windows your CMakeLists.txt should contain (by default this repo is made to run on Windows):

    ```
    cmake_minimum_required(VERSION 3.0 FATAL_ERROR)